ceciliacastillo2/ceciliacastillo2/README.md

 ## Hi, I'm Cecilia Castillo 👋
-iOS Engineer focused on architecture and infrastructure the foundations that let teams ship with confidence.
+iOS Engineer focused on architecture and infrastructure the foundations that let IOS teams ship with confidence.

 ### Currently working on
 - ClaraCard  production iOS app